 Project Documents - search across all schematic documents in the active project.

-Open Documents - search across all open schematic documents, regardless of the project to which they belong.
+Open Documents - search across all open schematic documents, irrespective of the project they belong to.

 Project Physical Documents - search across the Compiled Document tabbed views of the active project's source schematic documents.

-To search for text across Project Physical Documents requires that active project is compiled first.
-If this is not done, the search will only be across the logical sheets (Editor tabbed view of the document).
+To search for text across Project Physical Documents requires the active project to be first compiled.
+If this is not done, the search will simply be across the logical sheets (Editor tabbed view of the document).

-Selection - use this field to further constrain the scope of the search based on the current selection status of objects.
-Choose from the following options:
+Selection - use this field to further constrain the scope of the search, based on the current selection status of objects.
+Choose one of the following options: